mohammadbilalmansuri/vibes-tv/README.md

-# Movora
+# Mazio

-Movora is an OTT platform for streaming movies and TV shows.
+Mazio is an OTT platform for streaming movies and TV shows.

 # Tech Stack